-Of course, nobody talks about Portal without also mentioning the rogue artificial intelligence character GLaDOS and her Aperture Laboratories playground: setting, narrative, and audiovisual design are as important to the Portal experience as the portal-launching mechanic, and it’s hard to separate gameplay from the narrative given how skillfully intertwined they are.
-The projects in this chapter provide a good opportunity to begin similarly situating the mechanic from the “Game Design Considerations” sections in a unique setting and context.
-You’ve probably noticed many of the projects throughout this book are building toward a sci-fi visual theme, with a spacesuit-wearing hero character, a variety of flying robots, and now in Chapter 10 the introduction of large-scale parallaxing environments.
-And while you’re not building a game with the same degree of environment and interaction complexity as Portal, that doesn’t mean you don’t have the same opportunity to develop a highly engaging game setting, context, and cast of characters.
+Of course, nobody talks about Portal without also mentioning the rogue artificial intelligence character GLaDOS and her Aperture Laboratories playground: setting, narrative, and audiovisual design are as important to the Portal experience as the portal-launching game mechanic and it’s hard to separate the gameplay from the narrative given how skillfully intertwined they are.
+The projects in this chapter provide a good opportunity to begin similarly situating the game mechanic from the “Game Design Considerations” sections in a unique setting and context:you’ve probably noticed many of the projects throughout this book are building toward a sci-fi visual theme, with a spacesuit-wearing hero character, a variety of flying robots, and now in Chapter 10 the introduction of large-scale parallaxing environments, and while you’re not building a game with the same degree of environment and interaction complexity as Portal that doesn’t mean you don’t have the same opportunity to develop a highly engaging game setting, context, and cast of characters.

 The first thing you should notice about the Tiled Objects project is the dramatic impact on environment experience and scale compared to earlier projects.
-The factors enhancing presence in this project are the three independently moving layers (hero, moving wall, and stationary wall) and the seamless tiling of the two background layers.
-Compare the Tiled Objects project to the Shadow Shaders project from Chapter 8; notice the difference in presence when the environment is broken into multiple layers that appear to move in an analogous (if not physically accurate) way to how you experience movement in the physical world.
+The factors enhancing presence in this project are the three independently moving layers (hero character, moving wall, and stationary wall) and the seamless tiling of the two background layers.
+Compare the Tiled Objects project to the Shadow Shaders project from Chapter 8 and notice the difference in presence when the environment is broken into multiple layers that appear to move in an analogous (if not physically accurate) way to how you experience movement in the physical world.
 The sense of presence is further strengthened when you add multiple background layers of parallaxing movement in the Parallax Objects project; as you move through the physical world, the environment appears to move at different speeds, with closer objects seeming to pass-by quickly while objects toward the horizon appear to move slowly.
 Parallaxing environment objects simulate this effect, adding considerable depth and interest to game environments.
 The Layer Manager project pulls things together and begins to show the potential for a game setting to immediately engage the imaginations of players.
-With just a few techniques, you’re able to create the impression of a massive environment that might be the interior of an ancient alien machine, the outside of a large space craft, or anything else you might care to create.
+With just a few techniques you’re able to create the impression of a massive environment that might be the interior of an ancient alien machine, the outside of a large space craft, or anything else you might care to create.
 Try using different kinds of image assets with this technique: exterior landscapes, underwater locations, abstract shapes, and the like would all be interesting to explore.
 You’ll often find inspiration for game settings by experimenting with just a few basic elements, as you did in Chapter 10.